-A third of lower income households with children don’t have access to high-speed internet at home.
-This inequality only furthers the homework gap and can put low income students at a learning disadvantage.
-By giving students tablets and access, we help underserved students develop the tools and confidence they need to become tomorrow’s innovators.
+A third of lower income households with children don’t have access to high-speed internet at home1.
+This inequality only furthers the homework gap and can put low-income students at a learning disadvantage.
+By giving students devices and access, we help underserved students develop the tools and confidence they need to become tomorrow’s innovators.
 More specifically, we hope we can ignite these students’ interest in STEM careers and give them the opportunity to become lifelong learners, creators, and problem solvers.

 Why is Verizon involved?